etwk/blog/content/lists/books.md

 - [ ] Reminiscences of a Stock Operator: With New Commentary and Insights on the Life and Times of Jesse Livermore (Edwin Lefèvre) #must
 - [ ] Way of the Turtle: The Secret Methods that Turned Ordinary People into Legendary Traders (Curtis Faith)
 - [ ] Diary of a Professional Commodity Trader: Lessons from 21 Weeks of Real Trading (Peter L. Brandt)
+- [ ] What You Should Know About Inflation (Henry Hazlitt) #must

+### Monetary
+- [ ] The Ascent of Money: A Financial History of the World (Niall Ferguson)
+- [ ] Money: The Unauthorized Biography--From Coinage to Cryptocurrencies (Felix Martin)
+- [ ] When Money Dies: The Nightmare of Deficit Spending, Devaluation, and Hyperinflation in Weimar Germany (Adam Fergusson) #history
+- Barry Eichengreen
+	- [ ] Globalizing Capital: A History of the International Monetary System
+	- [ ] How Global Currencies Work: Past, Present, and Future
+	- [ ] Exorbitant Privilege: The Rise and Fall of the Dollar and the Future of the International Monetary System

 ## Food
 - [ ] Eat Like The Animals: What Nature Teaches Us About the Science of Healthy Eating